novifinancial/tss-ecdsa/README.md

 This codebase is generally intended to be network-agnostic.
 Programs take messages as input and potentially output some outgoing messages in response.
 The relaying of these messages is assumed to happen externally.
 However, a proof-of-concept example of such networking code can be found in examples/network.

+## Project Dependencies
+This project relies on the `libpaillier` Rust crate using the GMP backend.
+GMP should be available during build-time.

 ##  What's Implemented

 ### Key Generation (Figure 5 of CGGMP20)